hands holding sea salt

 “Is my body being given what it actually needs to rebuild?”

+When the answer is yes, healing deepens.
 When it’s not, progress can plateau—no matter how perfect the rest of the protocol looks.

 How Much Do You Need to Thrive?